Waiting for the Light

 At Christar, our prayer is that God would bring more Hindus to Himself, and that He would give believers worldwide a desire to reach Hindus for Christ.

 - Ask the Lord to open the hearts and minds of least-reached Hindus around the world to His good news.

 - Pray for opportunities to share the gospel with Hindu neighbors or friends.

 - Ask for a harvest of new believers and churches to transform the 1,982 least-reached Hindu people groups that are still without a witness of the gospel in their own language, culture or location.

 - The Christar Hinduism booklet was designed to introduce you to the origins, beliefs and practices of Hindus, and provide a guide to sharing your faith with Hindu friends.

-- Darshan, our intensive nine-day training program in cross-cultural ministry among Hindus, combines classroom learning and firsthand experiences to introduce you to the complexities of Hindu culture, people and beliefs.
+- Darshan, our intensive training program in cross-cultural ministry among Hindus, combines classroom learning and firsthand experiences to introduce you to the complexities of Hindu culture, people and beliefs.